 Marangu Route

 The Marangu is the only route with hut accommodation.
 It tends to be the most popular route as it is shorter and cheaper than others.
 Success rates are relatively low though.
-If you are considering the Marangu make sure you choose the 6-day itinerary (not the 5-day).
+If you are considering the Marangu, make sure you choose the 6-day itinerary (not the 5-day).
 Learn more about the Marangu Route.

 Northern Circuit

 The Northern Circuit is the longest and quietest route on Kilimanjaro.
-The route starts on the Lemosho but then traverses the Northside of the mountain and approaches the Uhuru Peak via Gilman’s Point.
+The route starts on the Lemosho, but then traverses the Northside of the mountain and approaches the Uhuru Peak via Gilman’s Point.
 It’s a great trail if you have the time and money, and want to avoid the busier trails.
 Learn more about the Northern Circuit.

 Plan your Kilimanjaro trek

-Get a quote from our recommended local Kilimanjaro operator
+Get connected with my recommended local Kilimanjaro operator

 Rongai Route